 For those keen on partying hard as the clock strikes 12am, there's no better place to celebrate than the famous Champs-Elysees.
 On New Years Eve people will generally start to gather at around 9pm, armed of course with the requisite champagne bottles, plastic flute glasses and picnic bags.
 Popular bars in Paris for New Years Eve include Wake Up Paris, Flute l'Etoile, Cafe Cheri, Cantine de Belleville, le Mansart, Nouveau Casino, The WAGG, Rex, Point Ephemere and Mix Club.

-There is an exclusive Gala dinner and show at the world famous Moulin Rouge, which for new years eve 2015 features the famous dancers in their fabulous costumes along with exquisite food and a bottle of champagne per person!
-It is quite a pricey event, but does promise to be a once in a lifetime experience - secure your tickets here.
+There is an exclusive Gala dinner and show at the world famous Moulin Rouge, which for new years eve 2016 features the famous dancers in their fabulous costumes along with exquisite food and a bottle of champagne per person!
+It is quite a pricey event, but does promise to be a once in a lifetime experience - ticket details to follow.

 For your new year dining options, then Paris is one city where the phrase spoiled for choice doesn't seem adequate, with over 10,000 eateries in the metropolitan area.
 With such a range it seems faintly ridiculous to pick our just a few choices, but we're going to give it a go anyway, so recommendations are Epicure, Bistrotters, La Tour d'Argent and Le Cinq.